Director of Counseling and Student Wellness

-Maria Saavedra Finger is a licensed clinical psychologist at the Counseling Center and also specializes in healing from sexual assault.
+Maria Saavedra Finger is the assistant director at the counseling center and also specializes in healing from sexual assault.
 She completed her undergraduate degree at the University of Maryland, College Park and her doctoral degree in clinical psychology at the University of Rochester.
 Her professional interests include adult romantic attachment, mindfulness, identity formation, and trauma.
 She utilizes an integrative approach to therapy with a focus on interpersonal and psychodynamic theories.
 She also incorporates cognitive-behavioral, mindfulness, and guided imagery techniques in both individual and group therapy.
 She enjoys traveling, libraries, new recipes, and going on hikes with her family.

 Michael Siembor is a staff psychologist and the alcohol and other drugs prevention coordinator.
 He completed his undergraduate degree at the University of Notre Dame and received his Ph.D. in counseling psychology from the University at Albany, State University of New York.
 He has particular interests in working with students as they transition into college, individuals involved in the arts, and individuals from traditionally underserved and underrepresented populations.
 He uses a generalist approach, but pulls heavily from interpersonal and humanistic frameworks.
 His research and professional interests include clinical supervision, assessment, and community mental health.
 Michael enjoys reading a good book, writing, running, and playing his clarinet.